 The Chasam Sofer rallies support for his approach based on the fact that the positions of nasi and head of the Sanhedrin did not usually pass from father to son, but instead passed to the most qualified scholar.
 Only the nesi’im from Hillel and onward passed the position from father to son.
 The Chasam Sofer explains that from the time of Hillel until the Sanhedrin disbanded, the nasi of the Sanhedrin was also viewed as the “king” of the Jewish people, thus making it a position of authority and not merely religious.
 During this era, the position was bequeathed to the oldest son of the previous nasi, if he was G-d-fearing and enough of a scholar to fulfill his duties.
 However, prior to this era, the position was viewed only as a religious role and, therefore, it was assigned to the greatest scholar in the Jewish people.

 Based on his analysis, the Chasam Sofer concludes that the son of a deceased rav does not automatically have the right to the position.
-If most of the tzibur does not want him, they have a right to pick someone else.
-However, if most of the tzibur wants the son, or for that matter, any other qualified G-d-fearing Torah scholar who is qualified enough to rule on the community’s needs, they may choose him.
-They are not required to pick the most qualified talmid chacham for the position.
+If most of the tzibur does not want him, they have a right to pick any other qualified G-d-fearing Torah scholar who is qualified enough to rule on the community’s needs.
+They are not required to choose the most qualified talmid chacham for the position.
 For example, they may choose a person who is a stronger leader over a bigger talmid chacham who does not have the same leadership abilities.

 The Chasam Sofer closes his responsum with the following proof to his position: The Midrash, quoted by Rashi, states that when Moshe Rabbeinu asked Hashem to appoint a leader to head the Bnei Yisroel, he wanted his sons to be his replacement.
 Obviously, his sons had all the qualities that Moshe felt were necessary for the position – otherwise, why would he have thought that they should qualify?
 Yet, Hashem chose Yehoshua for other reasons.
 Thus, we see that the position of Torah leader over the Jewish people is not an inherited one.

-When the Mishnah Berurah (53:83) discusses this matter, he cites the opinions we have mentioned without taking an obvious position on the matter.
-Thus, I leave the individual congregation to have its rav or posek decide whether a son has the right to replace his father, where there is no established minhag and the community would like to appoint someone else.
+When the Mishnah Berurah (53:83) discusses this matter, he cites the opinions we have mentioned without ruling on the matter.
+Thus, an individual congregation will need to ask a shaylah whether a son has the right to father’s position, where there is no established minhag and the community would like to appoint someone else.